ParaHarz/TabryxDB/README.md

   <strong>An encrypted, single-file database for compact embedded applications.</strong>
 </p>

-TabryxDb is a small database engine written in Rust.
+TabryxDB is a small database engine written in Rust.
 It stores multiple string-based tables in one encrypted file, exposes a stable C ABI, and includes a Windows desktop manager for browsing and editing data.

 > This GitHub repository distributes prebuilt binaries.
 Source code is not included in public releases.